 If each existing individual does not define themselves, then that means he or she permits others to absorb that task.
 And – in almost every case – this role is subsumed by the State, which is more than happy to tell you who you are, what you can be, and what you should be doing.

 Self-discovery – self-education – is a painful process.
 It takes great work.
 Work most people are not willing to do.
 It requires self-awareness, consciousness – this is precisely what the ruling elite of any tyrannical government does not want you to have.

-They want a citizenry that grants the State power and then submits as sheep to be tended after… and the fate of sheep is a well-known fact.
+They want a citizenry that grants the State power and then submits as sheep to be tended after… and the ultimate fate of sheep is a well-known fact.